thinkerytim/joomla-docker/README.md

 If you want to change the version of Joomla, edit the Dockerfile and change line 6 as needed.

 If you want to contribute, fork this repository and submit pull requests.

+TODO: upgrade to PHP 7.x and add option for Joomla 4.x